Suzanna-Linn/slua/docs/moving-lljson.md

 print(lljson.encode(tab))
 --> []</code></pre>
 We can export an empty table as array setting the table **lljson.empty_array_mt** as its metatable:
-- **issue** : with mixed tables only exports the array part of the table.
 <pre class="language-slua"><code class="language-slua">-- empty table as JSON array
 local tab = { "hello" }
 setmetatable(tab, lljson.empty_array_mt)